Animal Care / Welfare

 The Managing Fowl Behaviour handbook provides poultry breeders, pullet rearers and layer farmers with the resources to reduce the risk of feather pecking and cannibalism.
 It provides an overview of the problem, the various solutions available to manage it, and resources that can be used by farm managers as a benchmark tool to compare their current strategies with those considered to be best practice.

 The handbook is available in the document set below as high and low resolution files.
+PLEASE NOTE this addendum with corrections related to beak trimming.

 A brief introduction to Managing Fowl Behaviour, checklists, work instructions and scoring sheets in the appendices of the handbook are available as separate downloads designed for use in the poultry house.